 If charged with reckless driving, you may wonder what are the chances of going to jail for reckless driving in Virginia.
+Can you go to jail for reckless driving in Virginia?

 The reality of the situation is that a charge of reckless driving in Virginia may carry jail time.